Policy Title: Conditioning and Quarantine PolicyPolicy:

 The Investigator is responsible for adhering to this policy, and assuring all personnel working with animals under the Investigator’s ACUC-approved animal use protocols adhere to this policy.

-The research animal veterinary staff and LAR staff will work cooperatively to ensure this policy is followed, and will report deviations to the ACUC.
+The research animal veterinary staff and BRMS staff will work cooperatively to ensure this policy is followed, and will report deviations to the ACUC.

 Role of Animal Care and Use Committee: